mkoepf/ghcrctl/README.md

 - **Safe deletion** of package versions, images, and entire packages
 - **Shell completion** with dynamic package name suggestions

+## Terminology

+Since GHCR combines a container registry with GitHub Packages, the terminology can be confusing.
+Here's how ghcrctl distinguishes between packages, package versions and images:

+- **Package**: A container repository in GHCR (e.g., `mkoepf/myapp`).
+Comparable to a directory containing versions.
+- **Version**: A single package version identified by a numeric version ID.
+Each version corresponds to one OCI artifact (manifest or index) with a unique digest.
+- **Image**: A set of versions that belong together — typically an index plus its platform manifests and any associated attestations (SBOM, provenance) or signatures.

+When you run `delete version`, you delete a single package version.
+When you run `delete image`, you delete an entire image graph (the index and all its referenced artifacts).

 ## Installation

 ### Using Go Install